Wau00/Horiseon-HW-1/README.md

 # Horiseon-HW-1
 # UCB-BOOTCAMP-HW-01 HTML, CSS, and Git: Code Refactor

-Objective: Refactor an existing code that meets the accesibility standards, becoming optimized for search engines.
+* Objective: Refactor an existing code that meets the accesibility standards, becoming optimized for search engines.

 # Acceptance Criteria

--The webpage meets accessibility standards
+* The webpage meets accessibility standards
--Addresses semantic HTML elements
+* Addresses semantic HTML elements
--The elements follow a logical structure independent of styling and positioning -Includes accesible alt attributes in images
+* The elements follow a logical structure independent of styling and positioning -Includes accesible alt attributes in images
 -Heading attributes fall in sequential order -Incorporate a concise, descriptive tittle

 # Modifications on the HTMl

--Added a reset.css stylesheet
+- Added a reset.css stylesheet
--Changed tittle to "Horiseon"
+- Changed tittle to "Horiseon"
--Replace <div> for <header> tag
+- Replace <div> for <header> tag
--Replace <div> for <nav> tag
+- Replace <div> for <nav> tag
     #Changed to .header nav on CSS
--Changed class name from hero to bannerAD
+- Changed class name from hero to bannerAD
--Replaced <div> to <main>
+- Replaced <div> to <main>
--Changed class name from content to body-content -Changed class ="search-engine-optimization" to id= "search-engine-optimization" -Eliminate class = "online-reputation-management" -Eliminate class = "social-media-marketing"
+- Changed class name from content to body-content
+- Changed class ="search-engine-optimization" to id=                       "search-engine-optimization"
+- Eliminate class = "online-reputation-management"
+- Eliminate class = "social-media-marketing"
--Replaced <div> to <aside>
+- Replaced <div> to <aside>
--Changed class= "benefit-lead", "benefit-brand", "benefit-cost" to id= "benefit-lead", "benefit-brand", "benefit-cost" -Replace <div> to <footer>
+- Changed class= "benefit-lead", "benefit-brand", "benefit-cost" to id=     "benefit-lead", "benefit-brand", "benefit-cost"
+- Replace <div> to <footer>
--Added alt properties with description to each image
+- Added alt properties with description to each image

 # Modifications on CSS
--Restructure and organize header, body, aside, and footer elements.
+- Restructure and organize header, body, aside, and footer elements.
--Update class/id on CSS
+- Update class/id on CSS
--Reorganized the rules to provide a cascading rule application
+- Reorganized the rules to provide a cascading rule application

     ## Rules that were reorganized into one group ##